hariz-hash/project2-react/README.md

 ### Color scheme
 #### Fonts
 Using *Orbitron* to give that robotic fonts that suits with the website theme

+1. Interaction between collector and user is limited limitation :
+         After update and delete and items, need to manually go to the main pc list page to see new entry Future implementation :
+        - Review section can be added below the details so users can add comments and collectors can reply as well if a question is posted.

+---

 ## Technologies Used

 ### Frontend